Skip to content

 Flights Only Air India from Delhi and Indigo fly to Vadodara from Bangalore, Chennai, Delhi, Hyderabad, Indore, Kolkata, and Mumbai.

-Bus Daily bus runs between Ahmedabad to Bhuj and Vadodara.
-Overnight bus is the best option to catch up with some sleep and arrive in the early morning.
+Daily bus runs between Ahmedabad to Bhuj and Vadodara.
+An overnight bus is the best option to catch up on some sleep and arrive in the early morning.
 Sahjanand Travels and Patel Travels are recommended by Gujarat Tourism.
 If you travel on a budget, the state transport buses are an alternative to this.

-Train About 123 daily and weekly trains travel between Ahmedabad and Vadodara.
-The Bhuj Ac SF Express is the fastest train pass by Vadodara in the early morning 4:50 am and reaches Bhuj at 13:15 pm.
+Trains leave daily, and weekly travel between Ahmedabad and Vadodara.
+The Bhuj Ac SF Express is the fastest train to pass by Vadodara in the early morning at 4:50 am and reaches Bhuj at 13:15.

-IRCTC is the Indian railway corporation.
-Register an account and book under Foreigner Quota.
+IRCTC is the Indian Railway Corporation.
+Register an account and book under the Foreigner Quota.

 Day 1 Half-Day in Vadodara